arobbins/articles/article1.md

 "a" === "a"; // true

 ```
-This is true because the value 1 is equal to 1.
+This is true because the value "a" is equal to "a".
 Simple.
 However what happens when we introduce variables into the picture?
 Nothing has changed except that we're now storing our Primitive Types into variables.

 ```js